 In addition to being used as your student identification, your uOttawa card can be used to quickly and conveniently pay for items at over 100 locations on campus.
 You can also use your card to borrow books from the library, access the gym, and book an appointment with an academic advisor.
 Visit the uOttawa Card website to order your card online, or pick up your card in person when you arrive on campus.
 If you lose your card, you must pay a replacement fee of $25.

 Your participation to the Exchange student orientation session is mandatory.
-You must arrive in Canada in time to participate.
 Please find the details below:

 They also offer Intercultural Communication Workshops where international and Canadian students discuss and learn about their respective cultures in order to acquire intercultural skills.
 These workshops provide a great opportunity for you to meet other students and facilitate your integration on campus.